RECHE23/NumPy-Neural-Network/README.md

 # NeuralNetwork Project

 Welcome to the NeuralNetwork project!
 This repository contains a Python implementation of a neural network framework using basic Python and NumPy libraries.
-The framework is designed as a personal project aimed at refreshing machine learning concepts.
+The framework is designed as a personal project aimed at revisiting machine learning concepts and practicing coding skills.
 It offers a modular architecture that can be easily customized for testing new solutions and structures.

 ## Table of Contents